- December 29, 2016 at 1:24 PM #10681

 Here is a link explaining How to Enable Developer Options on Android or Lineage OS or any other Custom ROMs.STEP 2:

 Now to enable ROOT access, open Developer options and then scroll a little bit down on the Developer Options settings and look for the Root access setting, which must be showing Disabled.

 Just click on the Root access and set it to Apps and ADB or Apps only or ADB only, as per your need.

-IF YOU DON’T SEE THE ROOT ACCESS OPTION IN DEVELOPER OPTIONS THEN PLEASE PROCEED TO THE NEXT PROCESS TO ENABLE ROOT ON Lineage OS 14.1/13 ROM.
+IF YOU DON’T SEE THE ROOT ACCESS OPTION IN DEVELOPER OPTIONS FOR APPS THEN PLEASE PROCEED TO INSTALL LINEAGE OS SU BINARY PROCESS EXPLAINED IN THE ABOVE STEPS, TO ENABLE ROOT ON LINEAGE OS 14.1/13 ROM.

 Here are some screenshots for the above settings:

 Here is a video demonstrating how to enable ROOT access on CM13/CyanogenMod 13 but the same should work fine for the Lineage OS 14.1 too (as Lineage OS 14.1 == CM14.1):

 That’s all.
 Enjoy the benefits that comes with ROOT on your Android Phone powered by Lineage OS 14.1/13 Marshmallow/Nougat ROM.
 Stay tuned for more of such updates and if you like it then just don’t forget to subscribe.February 8, 2017 at 12:14 AM #12476